Thermodynamic geometry in hadron resonance gas model at real and imaginary baryon chemical potential and a simple sufficient condition for quark deconfinement: Introduction

 \section{Introduction}

-Determination of the phase diagram of quantum chromodynamics (QCD) is an important subject not only in nuclear and particle physics but also in cosmology and astrophysics; see, e.g., Ref.~\cite{Fukushima:2010bq} and references therein.
-However, when the baryon number chemical potential is finite and real, the first principle calculation, namely, the lattice QCD (LQCD) simulation, is not feasible due to the infamous sign problem; see Refs.\,\cite{deForcrand:2010ys,Nagata:2021bru,*Nagata:2021ugx} as an example.
-To circumvent the sign problem, several methods are proposed and investigated, although, at present, these methods are not complete and we do not have adequate information on the equation of state (EoS) at finite baryon density.
+The determination of the phase diagram of quantum chromodynamics (QCD) is an important subject not only in nuclear and particle physics but also in cosmology and astrophysics; see, e.g., Ref.~\cite{Fukushima:2010bq} and references therein.
+However, when the baryon number chemical potential is finite and real, the first-principle calculation, namely, the lattice QCD (LQCD) simulation, is not feasible due to the infamous sign problem; see Refs.\,\cite{deForcrand:2010ys,Nagata:2021bru,*Nagata:2021ugx} as an example.
+To circumvent the sign problem, several methods have been proposed and investigated, although, at present, these methods are not complete and we do not have adequate information on the equation of state (EOS) at finite baryon density.

-So far, the properties of the nuclear/quark matter at high baryon density are mainly investigated by using the effective model of QCD.
+So far, the properties of the nuclear/quark matter at high baryon density are mainly investigated by using effective models of QCD.
 It is known that the LQCD results at $\mu = 0$ are in good agreement with those obtained by the hadron resonance gas (HRG) model when temperature $T$ is not so large.
 Usually, the ideal gas approximation is used for the calculations in the HRG model.
 However, it is expected that repulsive effects among baryons are important at high density.
 If the repulsion is absent, baryon matter is realized at a sufficiently large baryon density~\cite{Cleymans:1985wb}.
 One of the traditional treatments for such repulsion is to consider excluded volume effects (EVE) among baryons~\cite{Cleymans:1986cq, Kouno:1988bi, Rischke:1991ke}.
-EVE successfully prevents baryon matter from realizing at large baryon chemical potential~\cite{Cleymans:1986cq}; for the recent review, see, e.g., Ref.~\cite{Fujimoto:2021dvn} and references therein.
+EVE successfully prevents the realization of baryon matter at large baryon chemical potential~\cite{Cleymans:1986cq}; for the recent review, see, e.g., Ref.~\cite{Fujimoto:2021dvn} and references therein.
 The availability of the HRG model with EVE may be checked by using the LQCD results at finite imaginary $\mu$.

-When the baryon (quark) chemical potential $\mu$ ($\mu_{\rm q}$) is pure imaginary, there is no sign problem and one can perform LQCD simulations; see Refs.\,\cite{deForcrand:2002ci,D'Elia:2002gd,D'Elia:2004at,Chen:2004tb,D'Elia:2009qz} as an example.
+When the baryon (quark) chemical potential $\mu$ ($\mu_{\rm q}$) is pure imaginary, no sign problem occurs and one can perform LQCD simulations; see Refs.\,\cite{deForcrand:2002ci,D'Elia:2002gd,D'Elia:2004at,Chen:2004tb,D'Elia:2009qz} as an example.
 The grand canonical QCD partition function $Z(\theta)$ with pure imaginary quark chemical potential ($\mu_{\rm q}={\mu / 3}=i\theta_{\rm q} T$) has the Roberge-Weiss (RW) periodicity~\cite{Roberge:1986mm} as

 where $T$ is the temperature and $\theta_\mathrm{q} \in \mathbb{R}$.
 This periodicity is the remnant of the $\mathbb{Z}_3$-symmetry of pure gluon theory.
 At low temperature, $Z(\theta_{\rm q} )$ is expected to be a smooth function of $\theta_{\rm q}$.
 However, at high temperature above the RW temperature $T_{\rm RW}$, it has a singularity at $\theta_{\rm q}=(2k+1) \pi / 3$ where $k \in \mathbb{Z}$.
 This singularity is called the RW transition. $T_{\rm RW}$ for 2+1 flavor QCD is estimated as about 200~MeV by LQCD simulations~\cite{Bonati:2016pwz,Cuteri:2022vwk,Bonati:2018fvg}.